Welcome to the Clinical School Office (Level 4 of the Clinical School)

 The Education Division team supports the activities of the Faculty Board, the Clinical Dean, the part-time Associate Clinical Deans and assists the Clinical Students’ Society.
 At the postgraduate level, it supports the School’s Degree and MD/MChir committees and through the Higher Degrees Office and the Clinical Academic Training Office, provides administrative support in relation to approximately 620 graduate students and 220 clinical trainees on the Cambridge Biomedical Campus.

-The Resources Division is responsible for managing the finances of the Clinical School and all departments through two main arms: Accounts and Financial Planning & Analysis.
+The Finance Division is responsible for managing the finances of the Clinical School and all departments through two main arms: Accounts and Financial Planning & Analysis.

 The Accounts arm offers a centralised Accounts Office, providing transactional support and financial advice to departments.
 The team undertakes banking, primary and secondary approval of invoices, processing of expenses, journals, deposit movements and approval / set-up of new departments and account codes.
 It is the responsibility of this arm to ensure all financial procedures, as set by the University’s Finance Division, are implemented correctly and then followed.
 To help achieve this, regular meetings are held at the School (combined with the Research Office) to coach departments on new initiatives and more formal training is given at critical periods, such as year-end.
 A number of efficiency initiatives e.g. the implementation of e-Invoicing, are presently being pursued to streamline the School’s financial processing work.